Transatlantic Australasian Retroperitoneal Sarcoma Working Group

 TARPSWG – 2002

-Spermatic Cord Sarcomas – A Retrospective Analysis of Diagnosis, Clinical Features, Treatment Patterns and Outcomes (SARCORD) – A study by TARPSWG
+Inguinal Sarcomas – A Retrospective Analysis of Diagnosis, Clinical Features, Treatment Patterns and Outcomes (iSARC) – A study by TARPSWG

 • Status: Closed